jasonbrickner/DoubleChEC/README.md

 ### Required arguments

 ### `bedfile`
-Specify the location and the name of the BED file.
+Specify both the location and the name of the BED file.

 ### `outdir`
-Specify the name of the folder where the GO term plot will be saved.
+Specify the name of the folder in which the GO term plot will be saved.

 ### Optional arguments